Export a Custom CRM Data Report to Compare to or Enrich your CSV

 Select the CSV File for Import

-In the Magical Import module, select the database and the record type in the top menu.
+Navigate to Data Management > Magical Import.
+Select the database and the record type in the top menu.

 Choose the CSV file that you would like to match to CRM records and export data from.
 Uploading a file into Insycle does not import it to the CRM right away.Map CSV Columns to CRM Fields